robmhoward/ExcelJsDocumentation/resources/rangebordercollection.md

 ### getItemAt(index: number)

-Get border object properties based on its position in the collection..
+Get border object properties based on its position in the collection.

 #### Syntax
 ```js